zephyrproject-rtos/zephyr/doc/kernel_v2/memory/pools.rst

 * A **buffer** that provides the memory for the memory pool's blocks.
   This must be at least "maximum block size" times "number of maximum-size blocks" bytes long.

+The memory pool's buffer must be aligned to an N-byte boundary, where N is a power of 2 larger than 2 (i.e. 4, 8, 16, ...).
+To ensure that all memory blocks in the buffer are similarly aligned to this boundary, the minimum block size must also be a multiple of N.

 A thread that needs to use a memory block simply allocates it from a memory pool.
 Following a successful allocation, the :c:data:`data` field